-The Central Bank of the UAE sets and monitors capital requirements for the Branch.
-The Branch's regulatory capital is analysed into two tiers:
+The Central Bank of the UAE sets and monitors capital requirements for the Branches.
+The Branches' regulatory capital is analysed into two tiers:

 - Tier 1 capital, which includes allocated capital, statutory reserve and retained earnings, after deductions for goodwill and intangible assets, if any. - Tier 2 capital, which includes qualifying subordinated liabilities.